slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 SlipStream administrators.

 For Everyone:

- - Fix Usage page regarding how numbers are calculated
+ - Fix resource usage page calculations to provide correct values
- - Allow displaying more than 10 cloud names in WebUI
+ - Allow displaying more than 10 cloud names in the WebUI on the resource page
- - Improved searching against list of connectors
- - BugFix on states when uploading from ObjectStore
- - BugFix on Reports ACL
- - Extended external objects templating
- - Improved documentation regarding data management
+ - Improved documentation regarding data management with ExternalObject resources
+ - Fix bug with state management when uploading ExternalObject resources
+ - Correct the ACLs on run reports

 For Dave:

- - Ensured presence of Python 2 in built images.
+ - Ensured presence of Python 2 in generated images.

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.